Rune75/nRF_Dummy_RTT_shell/README.md

-## Zephyr RTT shell app with simulated responce behaviour.
+## Zephyr RTT shell app with simulated response

 This app does nothing, other than providing a simulated asyncronous interface of a modem trough a RTT Shell of a nrf device.